 What is a Patient-Initiated Follow-Up (PIFU) pathway?

-A patient-initiated follow-up (PIFU) means that we will not routinely book you an appointment, instead we are putting you in control of making your own appointments at a time when you need them most, within a given timeframe.
+A patient-initiated follow-up (PIFU) means that we will not routinely book you a follow up appointment, instead we are putting you in control of making your own appointments at a time when you need them most, within a given timeframe.

 How does PIFU work?

 You will have been given this leaflet because your healthcare professional is happy that you do not need to see them again unless you have a problem.
 If you do have any problems, you can contact the Physiotherapy department on the given telephone number and they will arrange an appointment, either by telephone, video call or face-to-face if it is needed.
 You will be told how long after your injury that you can contact the Physiotherapy department, on the PIFU pathway if you need to be seen.